bjdabomb/cryptobase/README.md

 ## Additional Notes

+Detailed information about the necessary cron configurations can be found in the local file, [cronManifest.md](https://cryptobase.info/cronManifest.md)

 All front end code can be found inside the 'docs' folder.
-The rest of the directories are dedicated to the various processes and functions of the back end.
+The rest of the directories are dedicated to the various processes and functions of the cryptobase back end.

 ## Attribution